Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 # Example use cases and protocol flows

-## Authentication using discoverable credentials with silent authentication
+## Authentication using Discoverable Credentials with silent authentication
 {: #usecases_passkey_silent}

 With this use case, the server will send an Authentication Request containing only the Relying Party Id attribute.

-The client can trigger the silent authentication with the discoverable credential stored on the FIDO authenticator and includes the response from the FIDO authenticator into the Authentication Response message.
+The client can trigger the silent authentication with the Discoverable Credential stored on the FIDO Authenticator and includes the response from the FIDO Authenticator into the Authentication Response message.

-The server can look up the Public Key Identifier in its database, verify the FIDO signature with the stored public key and, if the signature was valid, send a protected success indicator to the client.
+The server can look up the Credential IDs in its database, verify the FIDO signature with the stored public key and, if the signature was valid, send a protected success indicator to the client.
 The client responds with an acknowledgement and the server sends an EAP-Success

-## Authentication using discoverable credentials with silent auth for WiFi and uv auth for VPN
+## Authentication using Discoverable Credentials with silent auth for WiFi and uv auth for VPN

 With this use case, the server will modify the Authentication Request based on which RADIUS client (the Wifi Controller or the VPN appliance) sent the request.